martinmulama/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 4-empty creates an empty file called hello file 5-execute  adds execute permission to the owner of the file hello file 6-multiple_permissions that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+file 4-empty creates an empty file called hello file 5-execute  adds execute permission to the owner of the file hello file 6-multiple_permissions that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello file 7-everybody that adds execute permission to the owner and the group owner, and other